OWelton-Rosie/wca-profile-link-shortener/README.md

 git clone https://github.com/OWelton-Rosie/wca-profile-link-shortener
 ```

-This projects has no dependencies.
+This project has no dependencies.